StackZero

 Welcome back to the exciting world of reverse engineering!

-In this article, we will tackle the picoCTF asm3 challenge, a slightly more complex task than the previous ones (asm1, asm2).
+In this article, we will tackle the picoCTF asm3 challenge (here is our article on how to register there), a slightly more complex task than the previous ones (asm1, asm2).
 By analyzing this assembly code, we will uncover its secrets and discover the flag.

 To start, head over to the picoCTF website and log in to your account.
 If you don’t have an account yet, follow the registration steps in our introductory article.